pymupdf/PyMuPDF/docs/document.rst

-:meth:`Document.copy_page`              PDF only: copy a page reference :meth:`Document.del_toc_item`           PDF only: remove a single TOC item :meth:`Document.delete_page`            PDF only: delete a page :meth:`Document.delete_pages`           PDF only: delete a page range :meth:`Document.embfile_add`            PDF only: add a new embedded file from buffer :meth:`Document.embfile_count`          PDF only: number of embedded files :meth:`Document.embfile_del`            PDF only: delete an embedded file entry
+:meth:`Document.copy_page`              PDF only: copy a page reference :meth:`Document.del_toc_item`           PDF only: remove a single TOC item :meth:`Document.delete_page`            PDF only: delete a page :meth:`Document.delete_pages`           PDF only: delete multiple pages :meth:`Document.embfile_add`            PDF only: add a new embedded file from buffer :meth:`Document.embfile_count`          PDF only: number of embedded files :meth:`Document.embfile_del`            PDF only: delete an embedded file entry